Baya Clare ~ 651-600-5990 ~ firstname.lastname@example.org

 Because I am currently completing a practicum toward my spiritual direction certificate, there is no charge for my services.

 I hope this is helpful.
-Please feel free to call me at 651-600-5990 or email me at firstname.lastname@example.org if you have any questions or want to set up an appointment.
+Please feel free to call me at 651-600-5990 or email me at email@example.com with any questions or to set up an appointment.